dboddie-canonical-work/rockcraft/docs/tutorials/index.rst

 you acquire the necessary competencies from real-life examples with fully reproducible steps.

-Many of the tutorials have the same :doc:`prerequisites <common/prereq>`.
+Many of the tutorials have the same :doc:`requirements and dependencies
-It may be useful to install the software needed before you begin.
+<common/requirements>`.
+It may be useful to install these before you begin.

 .. toctree::
    :hidden:

-   common/prereq
+   common/requirements

 .. toctree::
    :maxdepth: 1